 BC Hydro-owned land deemed surplus to project or mitigation requirements, and that have continuing agricultural value, may be dealt with in several ways.
 First, when these land parcels are to be sold, BC Hydro will make efforts to consolidate or connect residual agricultural parcels with adjacent agricultural land holdings, where practical and where owners agree.
-Secondly, BC Hydro will consult with the Agricultural Land Commission and adjacent landowners to include suitable land in the Agricultural Land Reserve.
+Secondly, BC Hydro will consult with the Agricultural Land Commission and adjacent landowners to include suitable land.